unparalleled-js/docs-1/connectors/mssql/best-practices.md

 For example, if we were hoping to use Workato to build a workflow that accomplished the following

-1. reads new contact information from a SQL server data base
+1. reads new/updated contact information from a SQL server data base
 2. performs basic transformations
 3. creates new accounts in Salesforce
 4. adds these contacts into a mailchimp campaign